ll629/INFO5901/documents/syllabus/syllabus.md

   to the client.
 If your project involves the creation of a product, you should append to your report a handover package with the product.

-### Project Deliverables

-Your final grade for your project is assigned via your client.
-Your client will assign your grade based on your performance over the entire semester and your final deliverable to your client.

-Your client will also assign your presentation grade.

-### Project Guidance

-A member of the teaching staff will check-in with each team frequently and provide the team with ongoing guidance and feedback.
-If you need any guidance on your project, please reach out to the teaching staff.
-We are more than happy to help.

-Please note that because the MPS projects cover a wide range of topics, the teaching staff do not necessary have the specific knowledge required to help you overcome technical or knowledge-based challenges, should they occur.
-In these cases, you are expected to identify the required sources that can help you overcome the challenges.
-The teaching staff will do their best to help you identify these sources.

 <!-- <div class="page-break"></div> -->